 Prospering Pals Cooperative Program's purpose is to reduce the cost and time of purchasing and bidding for Child Nutrition programs.
 Coppell ISD is responsible for issuance of the procurements and makes award including feedback from participants.
-Birdville ISD utilizes this program for commodity processing, milk and dairy products, and chemicals, but may increase their participation based upon selections annually.
+Birdville ISD reviews use of this program annually.